yihuacheng/IVGaze/README.md

 ```
 Replace `{PATH}` with the path of `{savename}` as configured in your settings.

+Please find the visualization code in the issues.

 ## Contact
 Please send email to `y.cheng.2@bham.ac.uk` if you have any questions.